larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 Moderator actions are only permitted for the purposes of limiting disruptive communications in IETF fora.
 All other actions are beyond the scope of this memo.
-Examples actions that are out of scope include, but are not limited to, datatracker account removal, in-person meeting registration, content removal or redaction, moderation or policing of private or non-IETF communications, and redaction from IETF archives.
+Examples of actions that are out of scope include, but are not limited to, datatracker account removal, in-person meeting registration, content removal or redaction, moderation or policing of private or non-IETF communications, and redaction from IETF archives.